hegland/cmepy/README.rst

  *   Numpy_ 1.2.1
  *   Matplotlib_ (required only to plot example results)

-CmePy *should* be compatible with Python_ 2.6, provided SciPy_ 0.7 and
-Numpy_ 1.3 are used.
+CmePy also works with Python_ 2.6, provided SciPy_ 0.7 and Numpy_ 1.3 are used.

 Obtaining CmePy
 ~~~~~~~~~~~~~~~